 Taking a screenshot is like taking a photograph of whatever is on your screen at a point in time.
-You don’t need to have any special software installed on your PC to be able to do it: Windows XP, Windows Vista, and Windows 7 can take a screenshot already.
+You don’t need to have any special software installed on your PC to be able to do it: Windows 8 and Windows 10 can take a screenshot already.

 Your keyboard has a Print Screen button at the top right corner… to the right of the F12 button.
-It is probably abbreviated, usally to Prt Sc or similar.
+It is probably abbreviated, usually to Prt Sc or similar.

 All you need to do is to press the Print Screen button.
 You won’t see anything happening – Windows takes the screenshot and puts the image onto your clipboard.
 To be able to see, or save the screenshot, you need to paste it into a new file or document.